awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-cli.md

                   }
               }
           ],
-          "InstanceMonitoring": {
+          "Monitoring": {
               "Enabled": false
           },
-          "IamInstanceProfile": "arn:aws:iam::111122223333:instance-profile/ecsInstanceRole",
+          "IamInstanceProfile": {
-          "AssociatePublicIpAddress": true
+              "Arn": "arn:aws:iam::111122223333:instance-profile/ecsInstanceRole"
+          },
+          "UserData": "IyEvYmluL2Jhc2gKZWNobyBFQ1NfQ0xVU1RFUj1DTEl0dXRvcmlhbC1jbHVzdGVyID4+IC9ldGMvZWNzL2Vjcy5jb25maWc="
       }
       ```

-   1. Create a file named `CLItutorial-userdata.txt` with the following contents\.
-This user data script will be used to register the Amazon EC2 instances created by the Auto Scaling group with the Amazon ECS cluster used in the tutorial, which we have named `CLItutorial-cluster`\.
+   1. Create the Amazon EC2 launch template\.

       ```
-      #!/bin/bash
-      echo ECS_CLUSTER=CLItutorial-cluster >> /etc/ecs/ecs.config
+      aws ec2 create-launch-template --launch-template-name CLItutorial-launchtemplate \
+          --version-description v1 \
+          --launch-template-data file://CLItutorial-launchtemplate.json \
+          --region us-west-2
       ```

-   1. Create the Auto Scaling launch configuration\.
+      If the command is successful, the output returns the description of the launch template\.
+You can also use the following command to display the description of your launch template\.

       ```
-      aws autoscaling create-launch-configuration --cli-input-json file://CLItutorial-launchconfig.json --user-data file://CLItutorial-userdata.txt --region us-west-2
-      ```

-      If the command is successful, there will be no output\.
-Use the following command to display the details of your launch configuration\.

-      ```
-      aws autoscaling describe-launch-configurations --launch-configuration-names CLItutorial-launchconfig --region us-west-2
+      aws ec2 describe-launch-templates --launch-template-names CLItutorial-launchtemplate --region us-west-2
       ```

 1. Create an Auto Scaling group with the following steps\.
 For more information, see [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) in the *Amazon EC2 Auto Scaling User Guide*\.